Who We Are

 Colette Denali Montoya-Sloan

 Deborah Edel is one of the founders of the Lesbian Herstory Archives.
 She has been working with the Archives steadily since its inception in 1974.
-Trained as a Social Worker and Psychologist, Deborah spent her working life focused on the intersectionality of education and mental health, as an educational therapist, a counsellor and a school administrator.
-Retired in 2012, Deborah and her partner Teddy love to travel.
-Even when on the road she finds time to connect with the needs of the Archives (especially her commitment to keeping the financial books and paying bills) and her commitment to the Board of Trustees of the Mary McDowell Friends School where she had worked for many years prior to retirement.
+Trained as a social worker and psychologist, Deborah spent her working life focused on the intersectionality of education and mental health as an educational therapist, a counselor and a school administrator.
+Retired in 2012, Deborah and her partner, Teddy, love to travel.
+Even when on the road she finds time to connect with the needs of the Archives (especially her commitment to keeping the financial books and paying bills) and her commitment to the Board of Trustees of the Mary McDowell Friends School, where she worked for many years prior to retirement.
 Her life is busy and filled with adventure, social activism and time for reading mystery stories.

 Désirée Yael Vester

-Born in 1940, in Bronx, New York, Co-founder of LHA, author of A Restricted Country, A Fragile Union, The Persistent Desire: A Femme-Butch Anthology, and six other books on lesbian and queer culture.
-Teacher in the Queens College SEEK program from 1964 to 1994.
-Followed Dianne Otto to Melbourne, Australia in 2002, grateful for a new perspective.
-80 years of life, a privilege.
+Joan Nestle was born in 1940 in Bronx, New York, and is cofounder of LHA.
+She is the author of A Restricted Country, A Fragile Union, The Persistent Desire: A Femme-Butch Reader, and six other books on Lesbian and queer culture.
+Joan was a teacher in the Queens College SEEK program from 1964 to 1994.
+Followed Dianne Otto to Melbourne, Australia, in 2002, grateful for a new perspective.
+Eighty years of life, a privilege.
 Our collective progressive actions needed as much as ever and often such givers of joy.

-Leni Goodman has been a coordinator at the Lesbian Herstory Archives for over 20 years.
-She is the author of Impossible Choices: A Mothers Struggle to Save her Daughters, a memoir of the challenges a young woman faces and the changes that occur in her as life intercedes—when her first daughter is diagnosed with a brain tumor at age 5 and then years later when her second daughter, adopted from Guatemala, has to deal with the after effects of her early childhood abuse, as she enters adolescence.
+Leni Goodman has been a coordinator at the Lesbian Herstory Archives for over twenty years.
+She is the author of Impossible Choices: A Mother’s Struggle to Save her Daughters, a memoir of the challenges a young woman faces and the changes that occur in her as life intercedes—when her first daughter is diagnosed with a brain tumor at age five, and then years later her second daughter, adopted from Guatemala, has to deal with the aftereffects of early childhood abuse as she enters adolescence.

 Maxine Wolfe is an LHA coordinator and has been a volunteer at LHA since 1984.
-Over the years she organized and facilitated the book, tee-shirt, organizations, special collection and spoken word processing and cataloging as well as digitization projects.
-A longtime lesbian and feminist organizer she is currently a member of Revolting Lesbians.
+Over the years she has organized and facilitated the book, T-shirt, organizations, special collections and spoken word processing and cataloging as well as digitization projects.
+A longtime Lesbian and Feminist organizer, she is currently a member of Revolting Lesbians.
 She was one of the founders of the NYC Dyke March Committee, the Lesbian Avengers, the NY and National ACT UP Women’s Committees and Women for Women.
-She was on the national board of the Reproductive Rights National Network and was a member of the Coalition for Abortion Rights and Against Sterilization Abuse and the Coalition Against Racism, Sexism and Heterosexism as well as other organizations.
+She was on the national board of the Reproductive Rights National Network and was a member of the Committee for Abortion Rights and Against Sterilization Abuse, the Coalition Against Racism, Sexism and Heterosexism, and other organizations.
 She loves gardening and making jam.
-She is a Professor Emerita of the Environmental Psychology Ph.D.
-Program at the City University of New York Graduate School.
+She is a Professor Emerita of the Environmental Psychology PhD program at the City University of New York Graduate School.

-Morgan Gwenwald – photographer, archivist, mycophile, upstate librarian. loves being outdoors, underwater or underground.
+Morgan Gwenwald is a photographer, archivist, mycophile and upstate librarian.
+Morgan loves being outdoors, underwater or underground.

-Shawn(ta) Smith-Cruz has been a co-coordinator sine sometime around 2008 where she has worked on exhibits, the website, writings, and nowadays, after she had an (adorable) baby girl, coordinates mostly remotely.
-She began distributing her Black Lesbians in the 70s zine in 2010 as a part of the In Amerika they Called Us Dykes: Lesbian Lives in the 70s Conference.
-She is an Assistant Curator as Associate Dean for Teaching, Learning, and Engagement at New York University Division of Libraries.
+Shawn(ta) Smith-Cruz has been a co-coordinator since sometime around 2008, and she has worked on exhibits, the website, writings, and nowadays, after she had an (adorable) baby girl, coordinates mostly remotely.
+She began distributing her Black Lesbians in the 70s zine in 2010 as part of the In Amerika they Called Us Dykes: Lesbian Lives in the 70s Conference.
+She is an Assistant Curator and Associate Dean for Teaching, Learning, and Engagement at New York University Division of Libraries.
 She teaches library school at Pratt School of Information and serves on the board of directors for CLAGS: The Center for LGBTQ Studies at the CUNY Graduate Center.

-Stevie is one of the newer co-coordinators at the Lesbian Herstory Archives.
-She works with the biographical files & book collection & is a co-facilitator of the Lez Create Dyke Arts Workshop.
+Stevie Jones is one of the newer co-coordinators at the Lesbian Herstory Archives.
+She works with the biographical files and book collection and is a cofacilitator of the Lez Create: The Dyke Arts Workshop.
 Stevie is also a frequent visitor to Woodstock Farm Sanctuary, where she was a weekly volunteer for years.
 She belongs to two cats in Brooklyn and several goats and sheep upstate.

 Arisa Reed, Beth Haskell, Georgia Brooks, Constantina Constantinou, Joy Rich, Beth Levine, Suzanne Bernard, Lucinda Zoe, Nancy Frohlich, Judith Schwarz, Jennica Born, Alexis Danzig, Caitlin Featherstone, Ed Vegas, Linda McKinney, Terry Collins, Debra Rothberg, Polly Thistlethwaite, Julia Penelope Stanley, Sahli Cavallo, Pamela Oline, Vicki Sherman, Jane Van Ingen, Gabrielle Korn, Mimi Lester, Nicole Martin, Devin Lindow, Jan Boney, Claire Moed, Monica Neal, Pam Hicks, Sabrina Williams, Carol O’Donnell, Lauren Gulbrandsen, Ashley Bowers, Rebecca Hoffman, Lisa deBoer, Valerie Itnyre, Barbie Painter, Janet Prolman, Robin Riback, Ina Rimpau, Annette Spalling, Nancy Robertson, Kayleigh Salstrand, Ashley-Luisa Santangelo, Marguerite Campbell.

 All the photographs came from the Archives collection, many of them by Morgan Gwenwald, Saskia Scheffer and many anonymous photographers who documented the Archives through the years.
-The website was designed and built by Emma Levesque-Schaefer off of the work of Heather Stewart All the photographs came from the Archives collection and Carrie Moyer created our beautiful logo.
+The website was designed and built by Emma Levesque-Schaefer based on the work of Heather Stewart.
+All the photographs came from the Archives collection and Carrie Moyer created our beautiful logo.